 Please, note that the design relies on the usage of both busses and wires.
 For reference, a bus is a named set of discrete signals (wires), BUS_NAME[X:Y].
 The constituent signals are called bus members and are ordered from the left (X) to the right (Y) with the leftmost bit/signal is treated as the most significant.
 In order to connect a single wire to a bus, you need to draw a wire that starts or ends at the bus line.
 A wire connected to a bus should bear the name of a signal that is a member of the bus.

-Also, you may find useful the primitives GND = "0" and VCC = "1".
+Please, note the usage of Input (IPAD) and Output (OPAD) pads.
+Also, you may find useful the primitives GND = "0" and VCC="1".
 For more information, see the Xilinx Foundation Help Topics.